liumaggie/instagram/docs/README.md

 ### Phase 2: Images Model, API, and components (2 days)

 **Objective:** Images can be created and destroyed through the API.
-Display images on the home page.
+Display images on the home page/user profile.

 ### Phase 3: Likes (1 day)